 The biggest offender in causing thyroid problems is lack of iodine.
 Iodine deficiency has been such a big public health concern that governments across the world often mandate a daily minimum iodine supply using iodized salt.

 Insufficient iodine can cause serious problems during pregnancy.
 A child’s IQ can be irreversibly impacted by mother’s thyroid problems during pregnancy.
 Thyroid hormones fluctuate significantly during pregnancy and require careful monitoring for each trimester.

-Surprisingly, thyroid disorders often appear in women during youth and might cause serious problems to their new born babies, if not monitored properly.
+Surprisingly, thyroid problems often appear in women during youth and might cause serious problems to their new born babies, if not monitored properly.
 A thyroid blood test is fairly common and can be easily performed from home with a simple finger prick sample.